-Graduate work for the M.S. degree is offered in housing and design, and for the Ph.D. degree in the socio-economic and/or family aspects of housing (see Announcement of the Graduate
+Graduate work for the M.S. degree is offered in housing and design, and for the Ph.D. degree in the socio-economic and/or family aspects of housing (see Announcement of the Graduate School).

-School).

 \100.
-FUNDAMENTALS OF DESIGN.
+Fundamentals of Design.
 Fall and spring.
 Credit two hours.
-Sections limited to 15 students each.
-Mrs. Adler, Miss Cady, Mr. MILLICAN, Miss NEBLETT, and Miss STRAIGHT.
+Limited to 15 students each.
+Mrs. Adler, Miss Cady, Mr. Millican, Miss Neblett, and Miss Straight.